awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

    This lowers the risk for one-way doors and makes the customer-facing API easy to use, hard to misuse.
 3. **Move AWS SDK client initialization/configuration logic outside of the keyring API runtime**.
    This lowers the potential for keyring API runtime failures.
-   There is clear intent/knowledge of _which_ keyring is using _which_ AWS SDK client since keyrings are explicitly configured with an AWS SDK client.
+   There is clear intent and knowledge of _which_ keyring is using _which_ AWS SDK client since keyrings are explicitly configured with an AWS SDK client.
    This makes AWS SDK clients easy to use, hard to misuse.
 4. **Support additional customer use cases** that cannot be supported today without significant refactors.
    For example, we now support region and key name ordering when _attempting_ decryption.
-   For new supported use cases, see [Background](background.md).
+   For new supported use cases and pseudocode examples, see [Background](background.md).
    We can continue developing the ESDK with an “easy to use, hard to misuse” mindset.

 ## Drawbacks

 We present a different development style from the existing AWS KMS keyring.
 Rather than having a single keyring maintain all AWS KMS logic, logic is broken up into multiple keyrings.
+This will require additional documentation and updated usage examples.
 This is a one-way door, but allows for increased flexibility and significantly reduces the risk of future refactors and deprecations.

 ## Security Implications